ericksond/extract/README.md

 # extract

 A lightweight application used to extract JSON data from a RESTful endpoint and simply generate a local JSON file.
+Support proxy calls behind a proxy.

 ###Compile with Go:
 ```